External transients are considered impulse type surges. These events can be very severe and can be instantaneously damaging.

 These surge events can range from several thousand to tens of thousands of volts and amperes in the form of grid switches and system faults.
 They can reach hundreds of thousands of volts and amperes or more in the form of lightning strikes.

-The Big 3 represent the largest, most powerful surge events a facility, home or other structure may encounter...
+The Big 3 represent the largest, most powerful surge events a facility, business, home or other structure may encounter...

 2) Utility Grid Switching

 Utility grid switching is a major power quality issue that can cause powerful external transients.